Particle method for the numerical simulation of the path-dependent McKean-Vlasov equation: Introduction

-The discussion regarding the generalized McKean-Vlasov equation with path-dependent coefficients appears in some recent works, see Cosso et al. \cite{Cosso_2020}, Lacker \cite{Lacker_2018} and Djete-Possama\"i-Tan \cite{Djete_2022}.
-In those papers, the dependency on the measure argument is different from \eqref{eq:path-dependent_McKean}.
-More specifically, the dynamics of \cite{Cosso_2020, Djete_2022, Lacker_2018} take the form
+The generalized McKean-Vlasov equation with path-dependent coefficients is addressed in recent works, see e.g. Cosso et al. \cite{Cosso_2020}, Lacker \cite{Lacker_2018}, Djete et al. \cite{Djete_2022}, and Baldasso et al. \cite{Baldasso_2022}.
+In these papers, the dependence on the measure argument differs from \eqref{eq:path-dependent_McKean}.
+Specifically, the dynamics in \cite{Cosso_2020, Djete_2022, Lacker_2018} are expressed as: